muhammadamir-github/odoo_module_description_regulations/readme.md

 	2. A list-item's type/style must be:
 		1. *Field List*, If
-			- list-item is in the second-last level *viz* list-item's children have no children (children are possibly text-items) **AND**
+			- list-item is in the second-last level *viz* list-item's children DON'T have children (children are possibly text-items) **AND**
-			- text of list-item's children is *short* and not long **AND**
+			- text of list-item's children is *short* not long **AND**
+			- list-item's children are **Objects not Classes**
-			- list-item's children are of nature the list-item is supposed to categorize/classify.
+			- list-item's children are of nature the *list-item or a parent of the list-item* is supposed to categorize/classify.
 		2. *Enumerated List*, If
-			- list-item's children have no children BUT their text is *long* and not short **AND**
+			- list-item's children's text is *long* not short (To be checked only if list-item's children don't have children since it COULD be possible to make it a Field List) **AND**
+			- list-item's children are **Objects not Classes**
-			- list-item's children are of nature the list-item is supposed to categorize/classify.
+			- list-item's children are of nature the *list-item or a parent of the list-item* is supposed to categorize/classify.
-				- For example, list-item "Fields" having list-items for models: "model1", "model2", which in turn have text-items for fields: "field1", "field2", CAN NOT BE an enumerated list **since it lists models and not fields**.
+				- For example, list-item "Fields" having list-items for models: "model1", "model2", which in turn have text-items for fields: "field1", "field2", CAN NOT BE an enumerated list **since it lists models (Classes) and not fields**.
 					- Fields
 						- model1
 							- field1